Generic Name: methylphenidate hydrochloride

 How should I store methylphenidate hydrochloride tablets?

-General information about methylphenidate hydrochloride tablets
+General information about the safe and effective use of methylphenidate hydrochloride tablets.

 Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
+You can ask your pharmacist or doctor for information about methylphenidate hydrochloride tablets that is written for healthcare professionals.
 Do not use methylphenidate hydrochloride tablets for a condition for which it was not prescribed.
-Do not give methylphenidate hydrochloride tablets to other people, even if they have the same condition.
+Do not give methylphenidate hydrochloride tablets to other people, even if they have the same symptoms that you have.
 It may harm them and it is against the law.

 What are the ingredients in methylphenidate hydrochloride tablets?

 This Medication Guide has been approved by the U.S. Food and Drug Administration.
+Rev: 01/20

 PRINCIPAL DISPLAY PANEL